rigoudyg/climaf/doc/index.rst

 An overview of basic tasks is provided by :ref:`the first items of the howto section <howto>`

-The side bar shows a top level view of the full table of content showing below.
+A top level table of contents show below, and a full one at :ref:`contents`

 There are also some direct access tools : :ref:`search`, :ref:`genindex` , :ref:`modindex`